Orgasm: Adaptive or vestigial

+Induced ovulation

+Some spontaneously ovulating species can occasionally undergo mating-induced preovulatory LH surges.
+These species require mating to stimulate the vagina and cervix, resulting in ovulation in the females.
+Research suggests that the female orgasm evolved from copulation-induced ovulation.

 Fringe theories

 Brody Costa et al. suggest that women's vaginal orgasm consistency is associated with being told in childhood or adolescence that the vagina is the important zone for inducing female orgasms.
 Other proposed factors include how well women focus mentally on vaginal sensations during penile-vaginal intercourse, the greater duration of intercourse, and their preference for above-average penis length.
 Costa theorizes that vaginal orgasm is more prevalent among women with a prominent tubercle of the upper lip.
 His research indicates that "[a] prominent and sharply raised lip tubercle has been associated with greater odds (odds ratio = 12.3) of ever having a vaginal orgasm, and also with greater past month vaginal orgasm consistency (an effect driven by the women who never had a vaginal orgasm), than less prominent lip tubercle categories."
-However, lip tubercle was not associated with social desirability responding, or with orgasm triggered by masturbation during penile-vaginal sex, solitary or partner clitoral or vaginal masturbation, vibrator, or cunnilingus.
+Lip tubercle was not associated with social desirability responding, or with orgasm triggered by masturbation during penile-vaginal sex, solitary or partner clitoral or vaginal masturbation, vibrator use, or cunnilingus.

 An empirical study carried out in 2008 provides evidence for Freud's implied link between the inability to have a vaginal orgasm and psychosexual immaturity.
 In the study, women reported their past month's frequency of different sexual behaviors and corresponding orgasm rates and completed the Defense Style Questionnaire (DSQ-40), which is associated with various psychopathologies.
 The study concluded that a "vaginal orgasm was associated with less somatization, dissociation, displacement, autistic fantasy, devaluation, and isolation of affect."
 Moreover, "vaginally anorgasmic women had immature defenses scores comparable to those of established (depression, social anxiety disorder, panic disorder, and obsessive–compulsive disorder) outpatient psychiatric groups."
 In the study, a vaginal orgasm (as opposed to a clitoral orgasm) was defined as being triggered solely by penile–vaginal intercourse.
 According to Wilhelm Reich, the lack of women's capacity to have a vaginal orgasm is due to a lack of orgastic potency, which he believed to be the result of culture's suppression of genital sexuality.

-Involuntary orgasm
+Involuntariness

-Medical research shows that the genital reflex is also regulated by the spinal cord, and not necessarily under conscious control.
+Medical research shows that the genital reflex is also regulated by the spinal cord and not necessarily under conscious control.
 An involuntary orgasm may occur as the result of sexual assault or rape, which may result in feelings of shame caused by internalization of victim-blaming attitudes.
 The incidence of those who experience unsolicited sexual contact and experience orgasm is very low, though possibly under-reported due to shame or embarrassment of the victim.
-Such orgasms may happen to either gender.
+Such orgasms may happen to either sex.

 An unwanted orgasm may arise from a persistent genital arousal disorder.
 In consensual BDSM play, forced orgasm may be practiced to exercise orgasm control.